premAI-io/state-of-open-source-ai/models.md

 LLaMA: Open and Efficient Foundation Language Models {cite}`touvron2023llama`
 ```

-LLaMA-13B outperforms GPT-3 (175B) on most benchmarks while being more than 10x smaller, and LLaMA-65B is competitive with models like Chinchilla-70B and PaLM-540B.
-LLaMA-65B performs similarly to the closed-source GPT-3.5 on the MMLU and GSM8K benchmarks (TODO: validate and reference)
+LLaMA 13B outperforms GPT-3 (175B) on most benchmarks while being more than 10x smaller, and LLaMA 65B is competitive with models like Chinchilla 70B and PaLM 540B.
+LLaMA 65B performs similarly to the closed-source GPT-3.5 on the MMLU and GSM8K benchmarks (TODO: validate and reference)

 ##### Uniqueness